gjaishankar/gjaishankar.github.io/_posts/2021-3-18-Red-Hat-ownCloud-10.0-Installation-Guide.md

 * Username – the string with which the user can log into the system.
 This is not editable in future.
 * Email – The email ID to which the password reset link is sent.
 This can be updated, if required
 * Password – The password for the username.
 This can be updated later.
-* Group – The list of available groups.
+* Group – The list of available groups to which the user can be added.
 You can also add a new group from here.
 * Group Admin For – The groups for which the user is the administrator.
 * Quota – The maximum disk space permitted for the user.